crumblingstatue/cargo-presets/0000-cargo-presets.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+## ✅ A file that cargo simply reads arguments from
+This is a much simpler feature that a 3rd party presets-like system could be built on top of.
+The idea is simply to have a file that cargo looks for on startup, and read arguments from it.
+Command line arguments would override arguments of the same type read from the file.

+This allows a 3rd party presets implementation that meets all the criteria of this RFC.

+## Other alternatives

 When I initially brought up this feature suggestion, one of the responses was that this feature might have a better place in a higher level tool on top of cargo, instead of cargo itself.
 However, such a higher level tool doesn't exist at this time, and it's unknown if it will